24-S1-2-C-Moral-Decisions/moral-front-end/README.md

 ## Getting Started

-Environmental string is defined in `./.env.local` file.
-You need to create a env file by your own
+Environment variables are defined in `./.env.local` file.
+You need to create an `.env.local` file in the root directory before run.

-`.env.local` contains three environmental string:
+`.env.local` contains three environment variables:
-1. `BACKEND_URL`      # the url of backend api
+1. `BACKEND_URL`      # the address of backend server
-2. `DATABASE_URL`     # the url of databse
+2. `DATABASE_URL`     # the address of database
-3. `POST_DB`          # the database in which the posts are stored
+3. `POST_DB`          # the name of the database in which the posts are stored

 Example of `.env.local` file: